Language Access Plan

 Monitoring and Updating LAP

-This section describes how the DOR OCR will monitor language access services and update this Language Access Plan at least every two years.
+This section describes how the DOR/OCR will monitor language access services and update this LAP at least every two years.
 This information will ensure that the DOR is compliant with the CalHHS Language Access Policy and address processes and procedures being used to deliver meaningful language access to members of the public and recipients of services.

 • Identification of training needs